IEVS Applicant and Recipient Reports

 Disqualified or Excluded Persons

-Individuals whose income and resources are included in the eligibility determination must also be included in the IEVS match process even though they may not receive benefits themselves.
+Individuals whose income and resources are considered in the eligibility determination must also be included in the IEVS match process, even if they do not receive benefits themselves.
 This includes the following individuals:

 • Excluded parents